-Athisayan - Movie Synopsis
+Athisayan - Malayalam Movie

 Vinayan has been instrumental in coming up with something that won't go with the trend, but will definitely fetch him results.
 The latest offering from him for this Vishu Athisayan is such a film, exclusively dedicated to the children who are enjoying the lengthy midsummer vacation.
 And for the bigger ones, just be in the mind frame of a kid, and you will find the things moving.